kryptous060/Box-term/README.md

 All conversations are stored in a SQLCipher-encrypted Room database.
 History persists across sessions and is resumable from the Chat History screen.
 Swipe to delete individual conversations, or wipe all at once.

 ### NPU / TPU Acceleration
 All Qualcomm Hexagon NPU variants (Snapdragon 8 Gen 2 / 8 Gen 3 / 8 Elite / newer), Google Tensor TPU (Pixel 8–10), and MediaTek NPU are bundled in a single APK — no separate builds per device.
-Select **NPU** in the model's accelerator dropdown; Box auto-detects the chip and loads the right runtime.
+Select **NPU/TPU** in the model's accelerator dropdown; Box auto-detects the chip and loads the right runtime.
 Uses LiteRT JIT compilation on-device, so no pre-compiled model files are needed.

 Supported hardware:
 - **Snapdragon 8 Gen 2** (SM8550, Hexagon V69)